GSA/baselinealignment/contributing.md

 # Contributing to the ICT Baseline Alignment Framework
 ## How you can help
 ### Developing and Evaluating Test Cases
-Need content from people doing this work.
-What do you need?
+Need content from individuals doing this work.

 I have a note about issuing templates.
 Does that belong bundled with this topic?